How to Begin Healing from Childhood Trauma as an Adult

 Trauma often lives in the body, even when the mind “forgets.”
 Reconnecting with your body can help release tension, build safety, and bring you back to the present moment.

-• Grounding exercises: Notice your feet on the floor, your back against a chair, or your breath filling your lungs.
-This helps you feel present and supported.
-Deep, slow breathing signals safety to the body and can reduce anxiety.
+• Grounding exercises: Notice your feet on the floor, your back against a chair, or your breath moving naturally.
+This can help support a sense of being present in the moment.
+Slow breathing can also help the body shift toward a calmer state.

 • Notice and validate emotions: It is normal for intense feelings to arise, including anger, anxiety, or frustration.
 Your feelings are always valid, even when they feel overwhelming.
 Strong emotions cannot physically harm you, and having them does not mean something is wrong.

-• Pause or seek support if needed: If reconnecting with your body feels too distressing, it is okay to pause and return to these practices with the guidance of a therapist to ensure safety.
+If reconnecting with your body feels overwhelming, it may be helpful to slow down or return to these practices with the support of a therapist.

 Step 3: Practice Self-Compassion